Mohamed Mediène: Post-independence

-Shortly after independence, he joined other NLA military members in studying at a KGB school in the Soviet Union.
-He was then posted to the 2nd military region (around Oran, bordering Morocco), then commanded by future President Chadli Bendjedid, where he established ties with Larbi Belkheir.
+Shortly after independence, he joined other ALN military members in studying at a KGB school in the Soviet Union.
+He was then posted to the 2nd military region (around Oran), then commanded by future President Chadli Bendjedid, where he established ties with Larbi Belkheir.
 In 1983, he was posted to Tripoli as military attaché.
 Soon after returning, he became head of presidential security for Bendjedid.

 He later became head of army security in the Sécurité Militaire, led at the time by Mohamed Betchine.
 After Betchine's departure in 1987, Mediene was appointed general and a temporary chief of the intelligence organization.
 Soon after taking charge, he oversaw a reorganization of the Sécurité Militaire, and renamed it the Département du renseignement et de la sécurité (DRS).

-After the 1991 election
+Black Decade

 At the time of the 1991 legislative election, which was won by the Islamic Salvation Front, Mediene joined a group of ruling generals in Les éradicateurs ("the Eradicator") faction.
 This name derives from the goal of eradicating the Islamists, as opposed to negotiating with them.
 This group is regarded as behind the military coup that followed the election's first round.
 The Eradicator faction is regarded to have gained and held power during the civil war triggered by the military coup.
 Since the 1992 coup, a "shadowy" group of generals and intelligence officers known to the Algerians collectively as le pouvoir (“the power”) and whose individual members are called décideurs has dominated Algerian politics with the FLN reduced down to a mere front for le pouvoir.
 Little is known for certain about le pouvoir, but Mediene has frequently been mentioned as a leading décideur.
-Officially, the languages of Algeria are Arabic and Berber, but in practice, most Algerians speak a language called Darija that is a mixture of Arabic, Berber and French, which explains why French expressions are often used in Algeria.
-Arabic has been the official language of Algeria since 1962, but French remains the language of power in Algeria and cabinet meetings are conducted in French, the language of the Algerian elite, who often struggle with Arabic.

 During the civil war, the DRS, led by Mediene, headed efforts to repress Islamist groups.
-DRS agents, which reportedly number as high as 100,000, infiltrated and manipulated terrorist groups, and stopped efforts in both ruling and opposition groups to negotiate with the ISF.
+DRS agents, which reportedly number as high as 100,000, infiltrated and manipulated groups, and stopped efforts in both ruling and opposition groups to negotiate with the ISF.
 In 1993, he was promoted to general-major, and in July 2006, he was promoted to Lieutenant General (Général de corps d'armée.)